jmukobi/fantasy_football/README.md

 ```

 The script will:
+1. Launch a modern GUI where you can input your league details or prefilled data.
-1. Connect to your ESPN Fantasy Football league using the credentials from `secrets.py`.
+2. Connect to your ESPN Fantasy Football league using the credentials from `secrets.py`.
-2. Export data such as your team’s performance, player stats, matchups, free agents, and recent activity into a JSON file.
+3. Export data such as your team’s performance, player stats, matchups, free agents, and recent activity into a JSON file.
-3. Copy a detailed prompt to your clipboard to ask GPT for recommendations on how to manage your team.
+4. Copy a detailed prompt to your clipboard to ask GPT for recommendations on how to manage your team.

+### GUI Features

+- **Automatic Field Prefilling**: If you've set up your `secrets.py` file, the ESPN S2 and SWID fields will automatically populate in the GUI.
+- **User-Friendly Interface**: Input your league ID, year, and team ID directly in the GUI and export your data with a single click.
+- **Stylish Buttons**: The interface includes large, bolded, and rounded buttons for easy interaction.
+- **Status Messages**: The status label updates dynamically to inform you whether data was exported successfully or if an error occurred.

 ### Output Files
 - The exported data will be saved in the `data_exports` folder in JSON format, named as `league_data_week_{week}_{timestamp}.json`.